 - Touching the sand with your club at any point during your backswing for the actual stroke.

-A relatable On-Course Scenario
+A Relatable On-Course Scenario

 Imagine your ball is sitting nicely on top of fluffy sand in a greenside bunker.
 Your first instinct might be to take a gentle practice swing, just brushing the sand to get a feel for its texture and depth.
 But this is exactly what the rule prohibits.
 You can't "test" the conditions.
 You must assess the situation visually and then commit to your swing without your club ever touching down before impact.

 Think about landing in The Road Hole bunker at St Andrews.
 If a pro could test that deep, unforgiving sand before their shot, it would remove a huge part of the historic challenge.
 The rule ensures all of us, from pros to weekend warriors, face the same test of skill.
-To get the benefit though, you need ot remember the penalty for getting this wrong.
+To get the benefit though, you need to remember the penalty for getting this wrong.
 The penalty for grounding your club in a bunker is the General Penalty, which means a two-stroke penalty in stroke play or loss of hole in match play.

 What You Can Do in a Bunker